superheavytail/batched-chatgpt/README.md

 - ```pkl_path```: Specifies the path where output will be saved.
 By default, outputs are not saved.
 - ```verbose```: If true, debugging message will be printed.

+## Warning
+- Currently, no retry count limit is set.
+So, It should be manually stopped if the API is failed repeatedly.
+(Will be fixed soon)

 ## Requirements
 - langchain
 - langchain-openai